drhsqlite/fossil-mirror/www/gitusers.md

-We don’t have to push or pull because the remote repo is a complete clone of the repo on the laptop at this point, so we can just get to work now, committing along the way to get our work safely off-machine and onto the NAS, like so:
+We don’t have to push or pull because the remote repo is a complete clone of the repo on the laptop at this point, so we can just get to work now, committing along the way to get our work safely off-machine and onto our home NAS, like so:

         git add
         git commit